josedv82/public_sport_science_datasets/README.md

 ---
 ### How to contribute
 Contributions to help grow this resource are more than welcome so others can benefit.
-Contributors will be visible on this page.
-The only requirements are:
+Every contributors will be visible on this page.

+**Contributing guidelines:**

 * Update the `README` file with a bullet point refering to your dataset, following the same format including: title, brief explanation, download link, source link, file type.

-* If you have access to the raw dataset upload it to the repo.
-If the dataset has more than one file please create a folder that contains all the files.
+* If you have access to the raw dataset upload it to the repo inside a folder.
+The name of the folder should minimally describe the data inside.
 Consider adding a document briefly explaining the metrics along with the files if needed.

 * Use the source link on the `README` paragraph to credit the person who made the data available, or the original location where the dataset can be found.
 If this is your own dataset then credit yourself!
-The source link is important, so users know where to go to learn more about that dataset.
+The source link is important, so users know where to go to learn more about each specific dataset.

 * Topics of interest include optical/sensor athlete tracking, athlete monitoring data, physical profiling, injuries, schedule metrics, biomechanics, video materials, etc from any sport.
-Companies that provide data through technology are also welcome to upload sample datasets so more sport scientist can become familiar with that information.
+Companies that provide data through technology are also welcome to upload sample datasets as a way to help sport scientists become more familiar with the data.

-Here is a tutorial on how to contribute to a github project: [Link](https://github.com/MarcDiethelm/contributing/blob/master/README.md)
+If not sure about how to make a contribution, here is a tutorial that explains how to contribute to a github project: [Link](https://github.com/MarcDiethelm/contributing/blob/master/README.md)

 Thanks for your contribution!